 Leximin prioritarians believe that inequalities - e.g. paying different premiums - are just only if they improve the situation of the worst off.
 Take Rawls's Difference Principle, which states that "social and economic inequalities are to be arranged so that they are [...] to the greatest benefit of the least advantaged" (Rawls 1999, p.
 95).
-In our problem, the least advantaged are those in poor health.
-Since inequalities should be arranged to their benefit, they should at least not be charged more than people in good health, which speaks against health profiling.
+In our problem, the least advantaged are those with high health risk, or in poor health for short.
+Since inequalities should be arranged to their benefit, they should at least not be charged more than people with low health risk, or in good health for short, and this speaks against profiling.

 Other prioritarians argue that the same incremental well-being gains should be given more moral weight when they go to the worst off than when they go to the better off (e.g. Adler 2011).
-Here too, health profiling is unjust because it further worsens the situation of the worst off while benefiting the better off.
+Here too, profiling is unjust because it further worsens the situation of the worst off while benefiting the better off.
 In a P world, those in poor health will see both their wealth and health decrease.
-In an NP world, at least the worst-off (in terms of health) are not made worse off (in terms of money, compared to the healthy).
+In an NP world, at least the worst off (in terms of health) are not made worse off (in terms of money, compared to the healthy).
 If any differential treatment is called for on prioritarian grounds, it is a form of inverse profiling, with the sick paying lower rather than higher premiums, which would improve their situation compared to a P world.

-The idea that health profiling constitutes an unfair treatment of the worst-off is basically a reformulation of the idea that it constitutes a double (or even triple) punishment on the sick.
+The idea that profiling constitutes an unfair treatment of the worst off is basically a reformulation of the idea that it constitutes a triple punishment on the sick, or on people with high health risk.
 First, agents in poor health already pay a penalty by being in poor health.
-Second, they are charged more because of profiling (compare this with people in jail, who are not charged for the cost of their prison stay).
+Second, they are charged more because of profiling.
 Third, they suffer emotional costs through stigmatization.
+Note further that having a triple punishment is somehow orthogonal to usual conceptions of justice and the way it works in other areas.
+For instance, someone in jail usually does not pay for the cost of her prison stay in addition to being deprived of liberty, and furthermore is offered reintegration plans.